FAQ - Frequently Asked Questions

 • Amahi updates are automatic.
 Major security updates from the base distribution will also be made available for automatic updates

-This seems to work well and we got good feedback on it, users like it.
-However, we may change this in the future based on feedback.
+This seems to work well and we received good feedback on it, users like it.

-We do try to make sure we keep reasonably up to date with the upstream distribution to make sure updates do not break anything in Amahi, however, that's something of a race, so if you update and notice something strange with Amahi, please report it (email to support, or in the forums), indicating that you updated.
+We do try to make sure we keep reasonably up to date with the upstream distribution to make sure updates do not break anything in Amahi, however, that's something of a race, so if you update and notice something strange with Amahi, please report it (file a bug, or in the forums), indicating that you updated.